srcejon/gs232_star_tracker/README.md

 `./gs232_star_tracker --ra 3.549819 --dec 54.5791666 --latitude -33.856322 --longitude 151.215297`

-The program should star tracking the star immediately.
-You can still then connect via Stellarium to update the target star.
+The program should start tracking the star immediately.
+(You can still then connect via Stellarium to update the target star.)

 Obtaining Latitude and Longitude
 ================================